AVALANCHE (20-9-0) vs. JETS (14-14-4)

 Last 10: Colorado 6-4-0; Winnipeg 4-4-2

 Season series: The Colorado Avalanche and Winnipeg Jets play the second of five games.
 Colorado's 3-2 win against Winnipeg on Oct.
 27 bumped its record to 10-1-0 for the second time in franchise history.

-Big story: Colorado travel to Winnipeg winless in three of its past four games and 8-8-0 since a 12-1-0 start.
-They've scored 15 goals in their past eight games and are in eighth place in the Western Conference.
+Big story: Colorado travels to Winnipeg winless in three of its past four games and 8-8-0 since a 12-1-0 start.
+The Avalanche have scored 15 goals in their past eight games and are in eighth place in the Western Conference.

 "We need to get more rebounds at the net," coach Patrick Roy said Wednesday after practice.
 "The more we go in the season, the fewer scoring chances we're going to have.
 Teams are going to play tighter.
 When you get fewer scoring chances, you have to make the most of the scoring chances you have, and the quality of shots are very important."

-Playing their first season in the West, the Jets are 3-10-2 against the Central Division and lead the last-place Nashville Predators by a point.
+Playing their first season in the West, the Jets are 3-10-2 against the Central Division one point ahead of the last-place Nashville Predators by a point.
 Off what coach Claude Noel said was a slower, tactical game against the St. Louis Blues, he wants his team to increase the tempo against the Avalanche.

 "They have skill and speed, and we're going to have to play better as well," Noel said.

 Avalanche: Colorado's scoring drought continued Tuesday when Phoenix Coyotes goalie Thomas Greiss stopped 29 shots in a 3-1 loss.
 The Avalanche had opportunities to take the early lead but Greiss denied Paul Stastny and Maxime Talbot close in and defenseman Andre Benoit on a breakaway.